rust-lang/rfcs/text/3389-manifest-lint.md

 `"clipp::enum_glob_use"` instead of `clippy.enum_glob_use`), like in the diagnostic messages.
 This would make it easier to copy/paste lint names.
 However, with the schema being `<lint> = <level>`, this would require quoting the keys rather than leaving them as bare words.
-This would also cause problems for tool-level configuration.
-The first is that the lints wouldn't be easily grouped with their config.
-The second is if we use `<lint> = <level>`, we'd be mixing tool names in with lints, making it easier to conflict and harder to collect all lints to forward to a tool.
+This might also cause problems for tool-level configuration.
+The first is that the lints wouldn't be easily grouped with their tool's config.
+The second is if we use `lints.<lint> = <level>` and tool-level configuration goes under `lints.<tool>`, then keys under `[lints]` are ambiguous as to whether they are a tool or a lint, making it harder to collect all lints to forward tools.

 We could possibly extend this new field to `rustfmt` by shifting the focus from "lints" to "rules" (see